Is your naming process effective for working with others?

 While you are welcome to try this out on your own, Deep Roots has also created a legacy code mastery workshop that includes Naming as a Process.

 Get together as a mob with a long method.
 Your goal is to get the entire method to be Honest, and some to be well on the way towards Honest and Complete.
 Your second goal is to do this in as many commits as you can, where each is a legitimate improvement of some name.
 Timebox for an hour, and do a quick retrospective at the end.

 The mob will give you awareness of the whole process.
 You will also work through several problems together that would otherwise stump you for an hour when alone.
 You won’t learn anything well enough to apply it on your own, but you will get a feel for the flow.

 - Set up a good mobbing environment.

 - Keep the mob flowing.
 Don’t stop to discuss.
 Just try something.
 If it doesn’t work, revert.

-- Be explicit about the goal: you are trying out a new way of working with names, and don’t expect it will make any progress on a story.
+- Be explicit about the goal.
+You are trying out a new way of working with names so don’t expect to make any progress on a story.

 Shift 1: Get to Honest

 After applying this shift you will know which names you can’t trust, so you will have some names that you can trust.
 This will speed up your story development.